cristianespes/NodepopNodeJS/README.md

 http://localhost:3000/apiv1/anuncios

+### Register User

+To register an user make a POST to: /apiv1/usuarios/registrarse

+Insert the followings fields:
+    - nombre
+    - email
+    - clave

 ### Authentication

-To obtain a token make a POST to: /apiv1/usuarios/login
+To obtain a token make a POST to: /apiv1/usuarios/iniciarsesion

 Use that token in the rest of request in:
     - header: 'x-access-token'